 Why should you buy this: You want to spend less time filling up.

 I know what you’re thinking: isn’t a hybrid supposed to get great fuel mileage?
 You’re right, but the Hyundai Ioniq Hybrid does it better than the rest, and the cheapest configuration is also the most efficient.
 It returns 57 mpg in the city, 59 mpg on the highway, and 58 mpg in a combined cycle in its Blue trim.
 Hyundai achieved this by making it relatively basic; it’s not available with a sunroof, heated front seats, leather, or a rear cargo cover.

 If basic isn’t for you, rest assured the Ioniq Hybrid is efficient no matter how it’s configured.
 The range-topping Limited that’s loaded to the gills with rear-seat HVAC vents, leather, a 10.25-inch screen for the infotainment system, and an eight-speaker sound system returns 55, 54, and 55, respectively.

-Every Ioniq regardless of trim level gets a 139-horsepower hybrid system made up of a 1.6-liter four-cylinder engine and an electric motor linked to a small battery pack.
-Look no further if your goal is to spend less time filling up without having to worry about driving range or finding a charging station.
+Every Ioniq regardless of trim level gets a 139-hp hybrid system made up of a 1.6-liter four-cylinder engine and an electric motor linked to a small battery pack.
+Look no further than theif your goal is to spend less time filling up without having to worry about driving range or finding a charging station.